windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 >
 > For `erase()` and `eraseTx()`, the same principle applies.

-Besides the shared properties and methods, different types of data objects have their own properties and methods.
-The inheritance relationship is shown in the following UML diagram:
+Besides the shared properties and methods, different types of data objects have additional properties and methods, as shown in the figure below:

 ![uml](./uml_dataObject.png)

-We'll discuss the different types of data objects in the following sections.
+We'll cover the different types of data objects in the following sections.

 ### 2.2.3 Collection

-A **Collection** contains a group of items and other collections.
+A **Collection** contains items and can have sub-collections.

-Besides the inherited properties and methods from the `DataObject`, a collection object has the following notable properties:
+In addition to the inherited properties and methods from the `DataObject`, a collection object has the following key properties and methods:

 - `name`: the name of the collection.
 - `parent`: the parent collection of the collection.
 A top-level collection has a `null` parent.